lorinkoz/django-pgschemas/docs/testing.md

 ## Django test cases

-This package does not provide base clases to be used in place for Django's `TestCase`.
-If you need support in this regard, please visit the [dicussions section](https://github.com/lorinkoz/django-pgschemas/discussions) in the package's repository.
+This package does not provide base classes to be used in place of Django's `TestCase`.
+If you need support in this regard, please visit the [discussions section](https://github.com/lorinkoz/django-pgschemas/discussions) in the package's repository.